ansible-community/awx-operator-helm/README.md

 ### Building and Testing

 This chart is built using the Makefile in the [awx-operator repo](https://github.com/ansible/awx-operator).
 Clone the repo and run `make helm-chart`.
 This will create the awx-operator chart in the `charts/awx-operator` directory.
 In this process, the contents of the `.helm/starter` directory will be added to the chart.

-### Future Goals

-All values under the `AWX` header are focused on configurations that use the operator.
-Configurations that relate to the Operator itself could be placed under an `Operator` heading, but that may add a layer of complication over current development.

 ## Chart Publishing